Robfaldo/remote-jobs/README.md

 ![img.png](img.png)

 For Rollbar you can go into the rollbar initializer and there's a section to comment out, there's a note next to it.

+## Monitoring

+This app uses New Relic for monitoring.
+It's under robertfaldo@gmail.com and login details in 1password.